Peng-Jen/Cost-sensitive-Feature-Selection-for-Support-Vector-Machines/README.md

 ### Theoretical contribution

 ### Experimental contribution
-- The number of features can be sustantially reduced using the proposed method with the datasets from the paper
+- The number of features can be substantially reduced using the proposed method with the datasets from the paper
 ### Problems & Limitation
   - All datasets required at most 10% of original features only.
 Should try more datasets to support the robustness of the model
-  - Due to computation resources limitation, we tuned $C$ and $\gamma$ (if radial kernel is used) only for the first fold for $k$-fold
+  - Due to computation resources limitation, we tuned $C$ and $\gamma$ (if the radial kernel is used) only for the first fold for $k$-fold
 ### Other extension
   - Effects of varying feature costs(currently all features have unit cost in our experiment, i.e., $c_k = 1$ for all $k$)
   - Move TPR and TNR constraints into  objective function <br/>